19 Carson City Restaurants Legislators

 and Lobbyists Visited in 2019

 by Barry Smith

-When 63 legislators and hundreds of lobbyists arrive in Carson City for the 2019 session of the Nevada Legislature, which begins February 4th, they’ll continue a tradition that dates to the beginnings of Territorial government when Abe Curry and his cohorts settled in at the Warm Springs Hotel: they’ll talk about it over food and drink in Carson City’s finest restaurants.
+When 63 legislators and hundreds of lobbyists arrive in Carson City for the 2019 session of the Nevada Legislature they continued a tradition that dates to the beginnings of Territorial government when Abe Curry and his cohorts settled in at the Warm Springs Hotel: they talked about their doings over food and drink in Carson City’s finest restaurants.

 While mixing government and gastronomy might sound like a recipe for heartburn, it’s actually a fascinating opportunity for the Nevada constituency to simultaneously rub and bend elbows with their elected representatives.

 There are power breakfasts, power lunches and power dinners.
 Be assured that, since the 120-day limit was imposed on legislative sessions, there isn’t as much power drinking as in the freewheeling old days.
 But it isn’t exactly work, work, work either.